RolandChristensen/developer-journal/_drafts/git.md

 If, for some reason, you are concerned about pulling the current branch as it is, follow the directions below to inspect the state of the branch before merging.

 1. `git status` to verify you are on the main branch.
 If not, `$ git checkout main`.
-1. `git fetch`: to see any changes from the remote repo before merging them into your local branch.
+1. `git fetch` to see any changes from the remote repo before merging them into your local branch.
 The default remote to fetch from is *origin* so this command is equivalent to `git fetch origin`
-1. `git log origin/main` and/or `git diff ..origin/main`: this will show you what has changed in the remote repo since you last pulled.
+1. `git log origin/main` and/or `git diff ..origin/main` will show you what has changed in the remote repo since you last pulled.
 If you are happy to merge those new changes into your local ***main*** branch then go ahead.
 If you do not want the current state of the remote repo, for whatever reason, you can leave it the way it is because you only ***fetched*** it.
 1. If you are sure you are happy to merge, `git merge origin/{branch-name}`.
 Example: `git merge origin/main`

 ## Creating a Feature Branch